microsoft/terminal/doc/specs/Configuration object for profiles.md

 ## Solution Design

-We will add an new interface in the `TerminalControl` namespace, called `IAppearance`, which defines how `TerminalControl` and `TerminalCore` will ask for the rendering settings they need to know about (such as `FontFace`).
+We will add an new interface in the `TerminalControl` namespace, called `IAppearance`, which defines how `TerminalControl` and `TerminalCore` will ask for the rendering settings they need to know about (such as `CursorShape`).
 `TerminalApp` will implement this interface through a class called `AppAppearanceConfig`.

+We will also have `IControlSettings` require `IAppearance`.
+That way, the control `settings` object can itself also be used as an object that implements `IAppearance`.
+We do this so we do not need a separate 'focused' configuration object when we wish to switch back to the 'regular' appearance from the unfocused appearance - we can simply pass in the settings.

+On the Settings Model side, there will be a new interface called `IAppearanceConfig`, which is essentially a mirror of the `IAppearance` interface described earlier.
+A new class, `AppearanceConfig`, will implement this interface and so will `Profile` itself (for the same reason as earlier - so that no new configuration object is needed for the regular appearance).

-On the Settings Model side, there will be a new class called `AppearanceConfig`.
-When we parse out the settings json file, each state-appearance will be stored in an object of this class.
+When we parse out the settings json file, each state-appearance will be stored in an object of the `AppearanceConfig` class.
 Later on, these values get piped over to the `AppAppearanceConfig` objects in `TerminalApp`.
-This is the way we already pipe over information such as `FontFace` and `CursorStyle` from the settings model to the app.
+This is the similar to the way we already pipe over information such as `FontFace` and `CursorStyle` from the settings model to the app.

 ### Allowed parameters

 For now, these states are meant to be entirely appearance-based.
 So, not all parameters which can be defined in a `Profile` can be defined in this new object (for example, we do not want parameters which would cause a resize in this object.)
-Here are the list of parameters we will allow:
+Here is the list of parameters we will allow:

 - Anything regarding colors: `colorScheme`, `foreground`, `background`, `cursorColor` etc
+- Anything regarding background image: `path`, `opacity`, `alignment`, `stretchMode`
 - `cursorShape`
-- `backgroundImage`

 We may wish to allow further parameters in these objects in the future (like `bellStyle`?).
 The addition of further parameters can be discussed in the future and is out of scope for this spec.